Generic Name and Formulations:

 Microsomal triglyceride transfer protein (MTP) inhibitor.

-Elevations in transaminases and increases in hepatic fat may occur; measure ALT, AST, alkaline phosphatase, total bilirubin before initiating therapy and then ALT, AST regularly and before any dose increase.
-Adjust dose if ALT or AST are ≥3xULN; discontinue if clinically significant liver toxicity.
+Elevations in transaminases and increases in hepatic fat may occur; measure ALT, AST, alkaline phosphatase, total bilirubin before initiating therapy, and then ALT, AST monthly or before any dose increase for 1st year; subsequently, at least every 3 months.
+Adjust dose if ALT or AST are ≥3xULN; discontinue if clinically significant liver injury, bilirubin ≥2xULN, or active liver disease occurs.
 Adhere to low-fat diet to reduce risk of GI effects.
 Galactose intolerance, Lapp lactase deficiency, glucose-galactose malabsorption: avoid.
 Chronic bowel or pancreatic diseases that predispose to malabsorption.
 Renal impairment.
-Females: use effective contraception.
-Nursing mothers: do not use.
+Females of reproductive potential: use effective contraception.
+Nursing mothers: not recommended.

 See Contraindications and Adults.
 Potentiated by CYP3A4 inhibitors (omit grapefruit juice).
-Reduce dose of simvastatin by 50%, consider reducing lovastatin dose.
 Potentiates warfarin; monitor INR.
+Risk of myopathy (including rhabdomyolysis) with simvastatin or lovastatin; reduce dose of simvastatin by 50% or consider reducing lovastatin dose when initiating lomitapide.
+Concomitant simvastatin: limit simvastatin dose to 20mg daily.
 Consider dose reduction of P-gp substrates.
 Max one alcoholic drink/day.
-Caution with other hepatotoxic drugs.
+Caution with other hepatotoxic drugs (eg, isotretinoin, amiodarone, acetaminophen, methotrexate, tetracyclines, tamoxifen).
+Concomitant other LDL-lowering drugs: not recommended.
 Separate bile acid sequestrants by at least 4hrs.

 Juxtapid REMS Program: only certified providers and pharmacies may prescribe and distribute.